 Thus, many benefits accrue by adopting a post-tensioned approach, especially in a mid-rise structure.
 In Hyderabad, smart builders are using it to include flexibility of design, faster construction pace, and lower material costs.

-In the long run, they are extremely sturdy, and it help reduce maintenance costs, and offers potential for re-structuring or even increasing future loading.
+In the long run, they are extremely sturdy, help reduce maintenance costs, and offer the potential for restructuring or even increasing future loading.